Anduin2017/AnduinOS-Docs/Install/Configure-Power-Settings.md

 # Configure auto lock, auto screen blanking, and auto sleep settings

 In some cases, you might need your computer always to be awake.
 For example, you might need to download a large file, run a long-running task, or keep your computer awake for a presentation.
-In this guide, we will show you how to avoid system sleep on AnduinOS.
+In this guide, we will show you how to avoid system sleep, keep screen awake, and avoid auto lock.

+## Default settings

+Default settings for AnduinOS:

+* Auto dim after inactivity: 15 minutes
+* Lock screen right after screen is blanked
+* Auto sleep after inactivity: 20 minutes (Battery)
+* Auto sleep after inactivity: 30 minutes (AC Power)
+* Power button action: Suspend(sleep)
+* Lid close action: Suspend(sleep)

 ## Configure auto lock settings